 This research method mainly depends on the factor of comparison.
-Also called the quasi-experimental research, this quantitative research method is used by researchers to draw conclusions about cause-effect equation between two or more variables, where one variable is dependent on the other independent variable.
-The independent variable is established but not manipulated and its impact on the dependent variable is observed.
-These variables or groups must be formed as they exist in the natural set up.
+Also called quasi-experimental research, this quantitative research method is used by researchers to conclude the cause-effect equation between two or more variables, where one variable is dependent on the other independent variable.
+The independent variable is established but not manipulated, and its impact on the dependent variable is observed.
+These variables or groups must be formed as they exist in the natural setup.
 As the dependent and independent variables will always exist in a group, it is advised that the conclusions are carefully established by keeping all the factors in mind.

 Causal-comparative research is not restricted to the statistical analysis of two variables but extends to analyzing how various variables or groups change under the influence of the same changes.
-This research is conducted irrespective of the type of relation that exists between two or more variables.
-Statistical analysis is used to distinctly present the outcome of obtained using this quantitative research method.
+This research is conducted irrespective of the type of relationship that exists between two or more variables.
+Statistical analysis plan is used to present the outcome using this quantitative research method.

 Example of Causal-Comparative Research Questions:

 - The impact of drugs on a teenager.

 The effect of good education on a freshman.

 The effect of substantial food provision in the villages of Africa.

 Also known as true experimentation, this research method relies on a theory.
 As the name suggests, experimental research is usually based on one or more theories.
 This theory has yet to be proven before and is merely a supposition.
 In experimental research, an analysis is done around proving or disproving the statement.
 This research method is used in natural sciences.
 Traditional research methods are more effective than modern techniques.

 There can be multiple theories in experimental research.
 A theory is a statement that can be verified or refuted.